wallymathieu/assertfail/_posts/2015-10-30-webforms_and_confusion.md

 date: 2015-10-30T12:41:16+01:00
 tags: webforms C# asp.net JavaScript
 ---
-## webforms and 3000 lines of codebehind
+## webforms and 3000 lines of code-behind

 I've noticed that the common failures while using asp.net webforms is related to people getting confused about the asp.net page and control life cycle.
 Since there are so many different events to keep in mind, it's easy to place code in the wrong place and get something that sort of works (but does not work in all cases).
 If you are stressed, you might add a small if statement to fix this problem in the special case, increasing complexity in the code behind file.
 This then turns into 1000-3000 lines of hard to read C#.
 I've found that building small user controls that are built according to how you should build user controls, can help you avoid this mess (the technical lead at Macom when I worked there pushed for this).
 This requires you to learn how to write user controls though.